- What is an Ordinary Watercourse?

 How do I apply?

 In order to submit your application, please use our online Ordinary Watercourse application form.
-Alternatively, you can find a downloadable version at the bottom of this page.

 What does it cost and how can I pay?